Longpham20210552/LP_SpeakerRecog/README.md

-Speaker Recognition using Deep Reshape Dimensions
+# Speaker Recognition using Deep Reshape Dimensions - Training from scratch
 ![image](https://github.com/user-attachments/assets/218a5756-d2b7-4d3b-9cd9-e6d3f682966e)

 Scaled down the ReDimNet model to a small-ReDimNet version with 580k parameters.
 Built a training pipeline based on the cross-validation algorithm.
 Developed and tested 2 model training algorithms